LeoQK/Manual/README.md

 If you're a gamer and excited about connecting your gaming experience to your career, or you're working for an organization interested in accessing the groundbreaking talent of gamers, [connect with us]().

-To empower gaming for enterprise, we aim to learn from gamers who have established impactful careers and work with organizations on how gaming talent can advance their businesses.
-We also coach gamers on how they can grow their careers.

 ### For gamers

 ### For organizations